 This method is similar to trial and error method but in this oscillation behavior is different.
 In this method I and D gains are set to zero and P gain value is adjusted to achieve system oscillating behavior.
 Once oscillation starts, the critical gain Kc and the period of oscillations Pc are noted.
 The P, I and D are then adjusted as per below table.

 To sum up, PID control algorithms are the simplest way to design a robust control system.
 Tuning and loop optimizing software are used to improve control system performance.
+We suggest you to read this article on various types of proximity sensors.

 Got Questions?
 We will be happy to help.